Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 required for purposes as such as multi-partner global soil mapping.

-In the following sections we focus our discussion on the soil properties that have been mapped for the [www.soilgrids.org](www.soilgrids.org) project: depth to bedrock, occurrence of the `R` horizon, organic carbon content of the fine earth fraction, pH of the fine earth fraction, particle size class contents (sand, silt, clay) of the fine earth fraction, gravel content of the
+In the following sections we focus our discussion on the soil properties that were first mapped for the [www.soilgrids.org](www.soilgrids.org) project: depth to bedrock, occurrence of the `R` horizon, organic carbon content of the fine earth fraction, pH of the fine earth fraction, particle size class contents (sand, silt, clay) of the fine earth fraction, gravel content of the